ca-ruz/bumpit/README.md

 Optional: Type the word `yolo` as an argument after the `fee_rate` or use `-k` with `yolo=yolo` if you want the plugin to broadcast the transaction for you.

-## Emergency Reserve Warning
-The `bumpchannelopen` command may spend outputs that contribute to the node's 25,000 sat emergency reserve.
-If the fee is too high, this could reduce unreserved funds below the required reserve, potentially affecting node operation.
-A warning is issued in the response, and the operation is blocked unless `yolo` mode is used.
-See the `yolo` option in [Plugin Configuration](#plugin-configuration) for details.
-Always verify unreserved funds with `listfunds` before bumping.

 ## Running Tests

 The test suite uses Core Lightning's test framework and requires a regtest environment.